 - U-M/Ann Arbor international students and scholars can use GLACIER Tax Prep free of charge to prepare their federal (national) tax returns.
 It will also prepare Form 8843.

-- If you are required to file a state tax return, you can use SPRINTAX, which costs $31.95 with the U-M discount.
+- If you are required to file a state tax return, you can use SPRINTAX, which costs $36.95 with the U-M discount (this represents an $8 discount from the regular fee).
 There also other tax software options for state tax returns.

 - Tax Workshops: